3 Material accounting policy information

 (iv) Offsetting

-Financial assets and financial liabilities are offset and the net amount is presented in the statement of statement of assets and liabilities when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount is presented in the standalone balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

 (v) Cash and cash equivalents